tk3369/BinaryTraits.jl/docs/src/design.md

 swimtrait(::Duck) = CanSwim()
 ```

 Making composite traits is slightly more interesting.
 It creates a new trait by combining multiple traits together.
 Having a composite trait is defined as one that exhibits *all* of the underlying traits.
-Hence, `@trait FlySwim as Ability with Fly,Swim` would be translated to the following:
+Hence, `@trait FlySwim as Ability with CanFly,CanSwim` would be translated to the following:

 ```julia
 abstract type FlySwimTrait <: Ability end